 The Vineyard Transit Authority (VTA) operates year round, economical, and frequent service throughout the Island.
 Route 8 stops just outside the Winnetu Oceanside Resort, connecting in Edgartown to all other Island destinations.
 The cost of the VTA is $1.00 each way between Edgartown and the Winnetu Oceanside Resort; $3.00 to Oak Bluffs; and $4.00 to Vineyard Haven.
 An unlimited Day Pass for the entire island costs $7.00 per adult (half price for children).
 For more information, visit their website.

 The Winnetu Oceanside Resort operates complimentary shuttle service between the Resort and Edgartown on an hourly basis during the summer from morning until evening with a reduced schedule in the spring and autumn.
-The Resort also offers a sunset water taxi cruise to Edgartown most evenings during the summer months.
+The Resort also offers a complimentary water taxi cruise to Edgartown most evenings during the summer months.
 In addition, taxis are plentiful and easy to use.

 Bicycles are delivered every day to the Winnetu Oceanside Resort.
 Please contact Cutler bikes at 508-627-4052 or pre-order bikes, via their website.
 Adult bikes, children’s bicycles, tandems, carriages and helmets are all available.
 The Resort is conveniently located on the bike path, which is a short, and flat, three-mile scenic trip to Main Street, Edgartown and the Island beyond.